SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Mechanisms/Portcullis.md

         effect: The area of this ability is the area directly beneath the portcullis when it falls.
       - roll: Power Roll + 2
-        t1: 3 damage; slide 1, ignoring stability
+        tier1: 3 damage; slide 1, ignoring stability
-        t2: 7 damage; A < 2 restrained (save ends)
+        tier2: 7 damage; A < 2 restrained (save ends)
-        t3: 10 damage; A < 3 restrained (save ends)
+        tier3: 10 damage; A < 3 restrained (save ends)
+      - name: Effect
-      - effect: The portcullis blocks movement from one side of it to the other.
+        effect: The portcullis blocks movement from one side of it to the other.
 A target slid by the portcullis ends up on one side of it or the other (choose randomly).
 The portcullis must be manually reset.
-        name: Effect
+  - type: feature
+    feature_type: trait
-  - name: Hidden
+    name: Hidden
     icon: ⭐️
     effects:
       - effect: The portcullis is hidden until triggered or detected.